MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 #### Task 2: Implement prerequisites for disaster recovery of SAP workloads managed by Azure Center for SAP solutions

 >**Note**: While Azure Center for SAP solutions service is a zone redundant service, there is no Microsoft initiated failover in the event of a region outage.
-To remediate such scenarios, you should configure disaster recovery for SAP systems that you deploy using Azure Center for SAP solutions by following guidance described in [Disaster recovery overview and infrastructure guidelines for SAP workload](https://learn.microsoft.com/en-us/azure/sap/workloads/disaster-recovery-overview-guide), which involves the use of Azure Site Recovery (ASR).
+To remediate such scenario, you should configure disaster recovery for SAP systems deployed using Azure Center for SAP solutions by following guidance described in [Disaster recovery overview and infrastructure guidelines for SAP workload](https://learn.microsoft.com/en-us/azure/sap/workloads/disaster-recovery-overview-guide), which involves the use of Azure Site Recovery (ASR).
 In this task, you'll step through the process of implementing an ASR-based disaster recovery solution which relies on that guidance.

 >**Note**: ASR is the recommended solution for application servers and SAP Central Services instances.
 For database servers, you should consider using native their replication functionality.